 Planning your Visit to Bell’s Garden Centre

 We visited around 1pm on a Monday and the car park was nearly full.
 Mum managed to get the last space going.
 It may be a good idea to visit early morning as they open from 9am.
 This place is clearly very popular.
 Their PYO Pumpkin patch and activities are open every day from now until the 31st of October.
 They are open Monday-Saturday 9am – 4pm and Sundays 10am-3pm.

 It was very dry when we visited and wellies were not needed.
-However if it has been raining you may need wellies for the pumpkin patch.
+However, if it has been raining you will probably need wellies for the pumpkin patch.

 Hopefully the information below can help you decide what you want to do.
-They state that proceeds go to the NSPCC but I’m not sure if they mean just for the fire canon or for everything.
+They state that proceeds go to the NSPCC but I’m not sure if they mean just for the fire cannon or for everything.
 I think they mean the fire canon as it’s a minimum of a £5 donation.
-The all inclusive price of £5 for catapults, maize maze and bounce and climb saves you £2.
+The all-inclusive price of £5 for catapults, maize maze and bounce and climb saves you £2.
 I will explain a bit more below about the activities above.

 Pumpkin Carving and Face Painting

 Both of these activities take part in a large marque so are ideal activities if the weather isn’t great.
 The cost of carving a pumpkin is £2 plus the price of the pumpkin you want to carve.
 Face Painting is just £1.